cormacjmollitor/Shelter-Map/README.md

-# ShelterMap (Second Place UBC Local Hacks Winner)
+# ShelterMap (Second Place 2018 UBC Local Hack Day Winner)
 ShelterMap is a web app that allows homeless people to easily find nearby shelters while allowing facilities to track statistics in order to distribute resources more efficiently.

 ## Getting started